bluz71/bluz71.github.io/_posts/2018-06-07-ripgrep-fd-command-line-search-tools.md

 The [fzf](https://github.com/junegunn/fzf) utility is a generic command-line fuzzy finder.
-If you are already using fzf and are not using fd as the file finder than I recommended adding the following settings to your shells configuration file (e.g `~/.bashrc`).
+If you are already using fzf and are not using fd as the file finder than I recommended adding the following settings to your shell's configuration file (e.g `~/.bashrc`).

 ```sh